aseio6668/Myndra/docs/language_reference.md

 - Async operations
 - UI components

-The Pomegranate language brings together cutting-edge programming concepts in an intuitive, developer-friendly package that's ready for the future of software development.
+The Myndra language brings together cutting-edge programming concepts in an intuitive, developer-friendly package that's ready for the future of software development.